Guide General

 • No sign-up fee

-• Annual Registration Services Plan (RSP) fees based on resource size
+• Annual Registration Services Plan (RSP) fees based on resource size, with a 5% increase effective 1 January 2026

 • Fees scale progressively with resource holdings